ddrake/Gradebook/README.md

 If you make an invalid entry, such as a typo, or entering a score for a question that is greater than the points for the question, an audible and visible warning will be given.
 You will also receive an audible and printed warning when you reach the end of the list, or try to go back before the beginning.

+Once you've finished entering scores, you can go to Reports > Graded Item Reports, select the graded item, then select 'Details by Student'.
+This will display a percent score for each student.
+Then you can just flip back through the stack of items and mark each one with the percent.

 #### Importing Scores

 If part of the students' grade is determined by scores that are reccorded in another system, such as Webassign, it may be useful to import those scores.
 For example, the total scores for a single Webassign assignment or the overall Webassign total can be imported into an existing graded item with a single question representing the total possible points.